0xDAWS/datchk/README.md

 # Usage

-### Perform check on a rom or directory of roms
+### Perform check on a file or directory of files
 ```
-datchk --datfile path/to/datfile.dat --check path/to/roms
+datchk --datfile path/to/datfile.dat --check path/to/files
 ```
 ___

 ### Perform check but use hash algorithm other than md5
 ```
-datchk --datfile path/to/datfile.dat --check --algorithm sha256 path/to/roms
+datchk --datfile path/to/datfile.dat --check --algorithm sha256 path/to/files
 ```
 In most cases MD5 is perfectly fine for checking the integrity of a file since we don't require any particular cryptographic strength for the use of verifying the file bytes are correct.
 Nevertheless some users may want to use other hash algorithms commonly found in datfiles, so several are made available.